mathphreak/mfte/README.md

 Powerful text editors tend to overcomplicate indentation.
 Nano doesn't do anything particularly clever at all.
 The rule is simple: assume the indentation level hasn't changed from the previous line and make it easy to add or remove a level.
 Decorated block comments, Markdown lists, and other line prefixes that aren't purely whitespace count too.

+## OS compatibility

+Windows has actual APIs for getting one keypress at a time and getting all modifier keys, so MFTE can receive (say) Ctrl+Tab or Shift+Down.
+If I wanted Ctrl+Shift+S to be different from Ctrl+S, that would work too.

+On UNIX, meanwhile, everything is garbage.
+Tab is just Ctrl+I, so Ctrl+Tab is not even possible.
+Down is Esc [ B, so Shift+Down also makes no sense.
+I have no idea how to resolve this without writing my own terminal emulator just for MFTE.
+Apparently you can shenanigans xterm into reinterpreting things as other things, so that might work.